-- Face Coverings: All guests are required to wear face masks when indoors per Virginia Executive Order 63.
-The wearing of face coverings outdoors is optional but recommended.
+- Face Coverings: All guests are required to wear face masks indoors and outdoors per Virginia Executive Order 72.
 Face coverings will be worn by Colonial Williamsburg staff.
 Affordably priced face coverings will be available for guests to purchase in all Colonial Williamsburg retail outlets.
 Face shields are not an accepted substitute for masks.
 Please note that some images on our website may have been taken prior to COVID-19.

 - Visitor Center: Guests are encouraged to purchase tickets online to limit face-to-face contact.
 The Visitor Center building is temporarily closed.